superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 From our histograms, we can observe that:

 - cluster -1, though predominantly low activity users, has an unusually large number of extremely active users (outliers)
-- cluster 0 is largely medium activity users, with no high activity users
+- cluster 0 is largely medium activity users, with no very high activity users
 - cluster 1 users are moderately active, with relatively few very low and high activity users
 - clusters 2 and 3 are predominately low activity with no high activity users